-We are excited to welcome the fantastic Diana Elizabeth to the Rock the Shot Blog today!
+We are excited to introduce Tiffany Farley to our Rock the Shot readers.
 Take a moment to learn more about her beautiful maternity and motherhood portraits, and be sure to visit her website.
-Thank you so much Diana for taking the time to share your work with us today!
+Thank you so much Tiffany for taking the time to share your work with us today!

 Where did your inspiration for photography begin?